 In the Additional Criteria, you can narrow the results by using the dropdown boxes for Data Modified by Task.
 These tasks are the same tasks as defined in the Administration piece where Audit is turned on.
 You can group the results by Activity, Machine Name, IP Address, User, among others.
 Also, the user can show rows by description or ID.

 After the user chooses the model, dimension members, and additional criteria, a report is rendered showing the data changes.
-The user can filter on columns by click the column and selecting the filter button.
-When the text box opens, enter the filtering criteria, in this case ACTUAL.
+The user can filter on columns by clicking the column and selecting the filter button.
+When the text box opens, enter the filtering criteria, in this case, ACTUAL.

 Similar to data changes, a user can view comments by dimension intersections as well as priority, users, and keywords.

-After selecting display report, the comments report is rendered showing the comment, keyword, priority, user, Data and Time the comment was entered, as well as the dimensional intersection of data.
+After selecting the display report, the comments report is rendered showing the comment, keyword, priority, user, Data, and Time the comment was entered, as well as the dimensional intersection of data.

 The administration activity audit records information on tasks performed in the system, for example, who is creating, changing, deleting models, dimensions, and security.